pjreddie/darknet/README.md

   * for training for small objects - set `layers = -1, 11` instead of https://github.com/AlexeyAB/darknet/blob/6390a5a2ab61a0bdf6f1a9a6b4a739c16b36e0d7/cfg/yolov3.cfg#L720
       and set `stride=4` instead of https://github.com/AlexeyAB/darknet/blob/6390a5a2ab61a0bdf6f1a9a6b4a739c16b36e0d7/cfg/yolov3.cfg#L717

-  * General rule - you should keep relative size of objects in the Training and Testing datasets the same:
+  * General rule - you should keep relative size of objects in the Training and Testing datasets roughly the same:

     * `train_network_width * train_obj_width / train_image_width ~= detection_network_width * detection_obj_width / detection_image_width`
     * `train_network_height * train_obj_height / train_image_height ~= detection_network_height * detection_obj_height / detection_image_height`